MultiSafepay/docs/content/payments/integrations/testing/testing-process.md

 Before you start processing real transactions with MultiSafepay, we recommend testing each payment method in your [MultiSafepay test account](https://testmerchant.multisafepay.com/).

-If you encounter any issues during testing, see [Diagnosing errors](/developer/errors-explained/diagnosing-errors/).
+If you encounter any issues during testing, see [Understanding and resolving errors](/developer/errors-explained/understanding-and-resolving-errors/).

 For support, email the Integration Team at <integration@multisafepay.com>